mdlincoln/mdlincoln.github.io/_posts/2015-06-30-dh2015-modelling-the-international-printmaking-networks-of-early-modern-europe.md

 Below are the slides and speaking notes for my DH2015 talk "Modelling the (Inter)national Printmaking Networks of Early Modern Europe".

+This paper was a finalist for the [ADHO Paul Fortier Prize](http://adho.org/awards/paul-fortier-prize) for best paper persentation by an early career researcher.

 [View the official abstract in the published proceedings.](http://dh2015.org/abstracts/xml/LINCOLN_Matthew_Modelling_the__Inter_National_Pri/LINCOLN_Matthew_Modelling_the__Inter_National_Printmaki.html)

 [Access the data and visualization code bundled in an R package.](http://artinterp.org/dh2015/dh2015_0.1.tar.gz)